 1. Fees and Penalties

-For example, when you exceed the due date depicted in your monthly credit card statement, then you are charged a late feeAlso, when you postpone your credit card balance to the following month, the bank charges you interest
+For example, if you exceed the due date shown on your monthly credit card statement, you will be charged a late fee.
+Additionally, when you carry over your credit card balance to the following month, the bank charges interest on the outstanding amount.
+These charges can add up fast if not monitored carefully.

-Other fees and charges that can come with credit cards include annual fees, foreign transaction fees, balance transfer fees, cash advance fees, over-limit fees, and more.
+Other common fees associated with credit cards include annual fees, foreign transaction fees, balance transfer fees, cash advance fees, and over-limit fees.
+Each type of fee has its own rules and potential costs, so it’s important to be aware of them.
+Understanding all possible charges helps prevent unexpected financial burdens.

 2. Credit Card Type